-- 2.16 We reviewed the 118 projects' cost estimates for double counting with: - Other projects from the 2020 CIP; - Projects included in the previous 2014-2019 CIP; and - Against the PACE projects from 2018. - 2.17 Any double counting identified has been accounted for in our cost estimate review.
+- 2.16 We reviewed the 117 projects' cost estimates for double counting with: - Other projects from the 2020 CIP; - Projects included in the previous 2014-2019 CIP; and - Against the PACE projects from 2018. - 2.17 Any double counting identified has been accounted for in our cost estimate review.

-Phase 5 - Results and Report
+Phase 5 - Results and report

 - 2.18 Based on our review, we have developed a Steer Level 3 cost estimate for each individual project, against which the costs assumed by Dublin Airport have been compared. - 2.19 These have then been aggregated up to Level 2 and Level 1 costs for this report. - 2.20 We have additionally developed a RAG (Red/Amber/Green) assessment methodology to assist in summarising our views on each of the projects.
 This RAG assessment has been applied separately to consideration of whether the cost assumptions are efficient in our opinion.
-The RAG categories are defined as follows (note that for all categories Steer assessment of project cost may be higher or lower than that proposed by Dublin Airport):
+The RAG categories are defined as follows: